huntertran/blog/source/_posts/20201123-disk-cleanup-to-free-disk-space.md

 # Step 2: Clean up System Restore and Shadow Copies
 <a id="markdown-step-2%3A-clean-up-system-restore-and-shadow-copies" name="step-2%3A-clean-up-system-restore-and-shadow-copies"></a>

-> This action will delete the Windows.old folder, which is the content of your previous version of Windows.
+> This action will delete the `Windows.old` folder, which is the content of your previous version of Windows.
 Delete this will not allow you to go back to the previous version.

-> Only old System Restore point will be deleted.
+> Only the old System Restore point will be deleted.
 The most recent one will be kept

 Switch to tab `More Options` > Click `Clean up...` under `System Restore and Shadow Copies`